 § 153.133.
-Breach and cure.
+DEVELOPMENT AGREEMENT BREACH AND CURE.

 (a) Procedures established pursuant to G.S.
 160D-1003 may include a provision requiring periodic review by the zoning administrator or other appropriate officer of the local government, at which time the developer shall demonstrate good-faith compliance with the terms of the development agreement.